yuvan-174/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 # SGD-Regressor-for-Multivariate-Linear-Regression

 ## AIM:
-To write a program to predict the housing price and number of occupants of the house using the gradient descent.
+To write a program to predict the price of the house and number of occupants in the house using the SGD regressor.

 ## Equipments Required:
 1. Hardware – PCs